 ADDENDUM: Sweepstakes in which the total prize or prizes are valued over $500 and are advertised in a retail environment must be registered, but do not need to be bonded.

-We hope this article helps to clarify the rules and regulations for sweepstakes for your Northern U.S. state.
+We hope this article helps to clarify sweepstakes laws and regulations for your Northern U.S. state.
 If you are considering running a sweepstakes, remember that the rules and regulations are more complex than we’ve explored within this article and it is always a smart idea to consult a sweepstakes organization to make sure you are conducting a legal, safe, and fun sweepstakes!

 Right now, at US Sweepstakes, we’re offering a free 30 minute consultation to see if a sweepstakes is the right move for your organization.
 If interested, simply fill out this form and we’ll get back to you ASAP.